largecats/sparksql-formatter/README.md

 **`splitOnComma`**

-Whether items in top-level `GROUP BY`, `ORDER BY` clauses following `SELECT ...
-FROM` should be split on each comma or only split when exceeding `inlineMaxLength`.
-Default to `True`.
+If true, in cases where a comma separated list in `GROUP BY`, `ORDER BY` clauses is too long to fit in a line, split such that all elements are on a single line.
+Else, will only split at `inlineMaxLength`.